 Useful for getting loans from the Bank

-In summary, eAgronom users will soon be equipped with an array of powerful financial tools to assist in steering and fine-tuning their profitable business enterprises.
+eAgronom equips users with an array of powerful farm management tools to assist in steering and fine-tuning their profitable business enterprises.

 - Kristjan-Julius Laak (eAgronom product owner)

 - Simon Boughton (Agronomical advisor)